 Here is a list of questions to ask yourself:

 • What tree characteristics do you prefer in the spot?
 If you need a screen for a view or to block noise, you may need an evergreen tree that retains its leaves in the winter.
 The leaves of a deciduous tree provide shade in the summer, reducing the cost to cool your home; and in the fall the leaves will drop and allow the sun in, reducing the cost to heat your home.
 What flowers or fruit would you prefer and would they be a pleasure or a nightmare in the future?
 What texture of foliage would be fitting and would fall color be a preference?
 Any other needs as far as aesthetics?

 • What size of tree will fit in the spot?
 Consider the mature size of any tree species before you plant.
 The best way to know is to check the largest tree of its species–often called a “champion” tree.
-The Texas state champion list is on the Texas Forest Service website and the Dallas-Fort Worth area champs are listed on the Texas Tree Trails website.
+The Texas state champion list is on the Texas Forest Service website and the Dallas/Fort Worth area champions are listed on the Texas Tree Trails website.
 These sites also provide a great deal of information on tree species characteristics to consider before planting.
-A large growing shade tree should be planted at least 25-30 feet from a foundation.
+A large growing shade tree should be planted at least 25 to 30 feet from a foundation.
 It will need a large amount of open space for root growth (not under concrete or non-permeable surface).
-An ornamental tree can be as close as 10-15 feet, depending on the species and its size at maturity.
+An ornamental tree can be as close as ten to fifteen feet, depending on the species and its size at maturity.

 • Will the new tree conflict with utilities?
 Always look for overhead utility lines when you consider the mature size of a tree.
 Also, be sure to check for any underground utility lines.
 These can be marked for free by calling 1-800-DIGTESS.